-Upon inspecting the raw distribution of the prior sample of data for TUL we noticed that there was a spike at 120 seconds concomitant with the top of the target TUL range prescribed to members under both Core and Assisted conditions (see Figure 1).
-Anecdotal reports from Kieser Australia staff had also prior to exploring the data suggested to us that, despite the prescription to train to momentary failure, many Core members were instead selecting loads and training only to the upper 120 second TUL range threshold irrespective of proximity to failure.
-We did not however expect this to be the same for the prior sample of Assisted members.
-As such, it suggested to us that there might be two processes underlying the observed data: a tendency to target a specific TUL threshold and to stop the exercise at that point, or to otherwise continue the exercise to momentary failure).
-Thus, we opted to use a hurdle type model comprising a Bernoulli distribution for the probability of having a TUL of 120 seconds, and a student t distribution for all other values of TUL4.
+Upon inspecting the raw distribution of the previous observational sample of data for TUL we noticed that there was a spike at 120 seconds concomitant with the top of the target TUL range prescribed to members under both Core and Assisted conditions (see Figure 2).
+Before to exploring the data we had received anecdotal reports from Kieser Australia staff.
+These suggested to us that, despite the prescription to train to momentary failure, many Core members were instead selecting loads and training only to the upper 120 second TUL range threshold irrespective of proximity to failure.
+We did not however expect this to be the same for the previous observational sample of Assisted members.
+As such, it suggested to us that there might be two processes underlying the observed data: a tendency to target a specific TUL threshold and to stop the exercise at that point, or to otherwise continue the exercise to momentary failure (or to stop the exercise based on some other process such as tolerable proximity to failure).
+Thus, we opted to use a hurdle type model comprising a Bernoulli distribution for the probability of having a TUL of 120 seconds, and a student t distribution for all other values of TUL5.
 We expected this may also be the case in our experimental dataset given we recruited Core members and so utilised the same type of model for this.
 As such this allowed us to examine both the expectations of the global grand mean for TUL, in addition to the probabilities of having a TUL of 120 seconds.